 Notting Hill Prep School instructs Mute Soundproofing® to conduct works on their music department practice rooms.

 Notting Hill Prep is an independent, co-educational school based in central London, for children between the ages of 5 and 13.

 Currently the school is keen to reduce airborne sound transfer between their music department practice rooms (specifically via separating doors).
 Subsequently, Mute has been instructed to design and install a suitably sound insulated, double-door entry system.

 Deafness Research invites Mute Soundproofing® to their charity reception at the BT Tower hosted by BT.

 Mute is proud to support Deafness Research, a medical research charity dedicated to protecting hearing and preventing hearing damage from loud noise and other sources.

 To offer your support for Deafness Research, follow the link: http://www.deafnessresearch.org.uk/content/what-you-can-do/donate/donate-online/

 Exposure contracts Mute Soundproofing® to undertake ‘anti-reverberation’ works at their offices in London’s West End.

 Exposure is an international communications agency, producing campaigns for a range of global brands, including: Coca-Cola, Disney, Microsoft and Nike.
 Mute has been contracted by Exposure to design and install an echo-attenuating system for a number of their London meeting rooms.

-Exposure are a style conscious enterprise, so, critical to the brief, is that the solution sits comfortably with the office aesthetic.
+Exposure is a style conscious enterprise, so, critical to the brief, is that the solution sits comfortably with the office aesthetic.

 Mute Soundproofing® to commence phase 2 at King’s College London on The Strand, following on from a successful phase 1 in spring 2011.